When to sell stocks

 1. Sense check your decision to sell.
 Make sure you’re selling the right stocks and for the right reasons before going ahead.

 2. View your portfolio online and find the stocks you want to sell.
-Most UK investment platforms will allow you to sell shares online, using their website or app.
+Most UK investment platforms allow you to sell shares online using their website or app.
 Just fill in the details you’re asked for (how many shares you want to sell, for example).
 Some also offer a phone-based service.
 There are likely to be higher fees for this.

 3. Review the sale.
 You’ll be able to see how much you’ll receive for your shares.
 When you’re ready, hit the sell button.